resilientscale/cg-customer-broker/simple-service-broker/README.md

 #### OPTIONAL: Accessing the Catalog

-OPTIONAL: If you have `curl` (or another REST client) installed, you can access the broker's catalog via the `/v2/catalog` endpoint.
+If you have `curl` (or another REST client) installed, you can access the broker's catalog via the `/v2/catalog` endpoint.
 This is the same endpoint used to populate the marketplace.

 * You can curl your endpoint using `curl -s -u admin -H "X-Broker-API-Version: 2.14" https://<YOUR-BROKER-ROUTE>/v2/catalog`.
+The password is `secret`.
 You will see output similar to:

   ```
   {